Farsightedness (Hyperopia) Treatment in Downtown Manhattan, New York

 Following refractive surgery such as LASIK or PRK, vision improves quickly, frequently within days, with the best outcomes in weeks.
 Recovery from refractive lens exchange is even faster, with significant improvement in one week and stabilization in several weeks.
 Ortho-K delivers clear daytime vision after the first night, but nightly lens use is required for maintenance.

-What Happens if I Don’t Get Hyperopia Treatment?
+What Happens if I Don’t Get Hyperopia Treatment in Downtown Manhattan, NYC?

 If hyperopia, or farsightedness, goes untreated, it can cause chronic eyestrain, headaches and difficulties focusing on surrounding things.
 Over time, the eyes become more strained as they work harder to compensate for the refractive error, potentially causing visual problems and pain.